Red Beet Eggs Salad – Pickled Eggs with Avocado & Watercress

 Individually labelled ingredients for Red Beet Eggs Salad and Smashed Avocado

 Eggs: Any eggs will do for this recipe.
 I have tried all sorts of different types of eggs, and not one is better than another.
-To ensure hard boiled eggs don’t crack, always immerse room temperature eggs into a saucepan of water and slowly bring to a boil.

 I have always found that adding fridge cold eggs into boiling hot water always cracks both from the extreme change in temperature and the eggs banging against each other.